oneops/oneops.github.io/user/design/artifact-component.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
-title: Artfifact Component
+title: Artifact Component
 ---

+# Artifact Component

 The _artifact_ [component](./components.html) is of core importance and available for all platforms.
 It allows the download of files from a remote